azl397985856/leetcode/thinkings/tree.en.md

 > Morris traversal is an algorithm that can complete the traversal of a tree with a constant spatial complexity.

 I think that in most cases, people don't need to pay too much attention to such small differences.
 In addition, if this traversal method is fully mastered, it is not difficult to write an iteration into the stack based on the idea of recursion.
 It's nothing more than entering the stack when the function is called, and exiting the stack when the function returns.
-For more information about binary tree traversal, you can also visit the topic I wrote earlier ["Binary tree Traversal"] (https://github.com/azl397985856/leetcode/blob/master/thinkings/binary-tree-traversal.md "Traversal of binary trees").
+For more information about binary tree traversal, you can also visit the topic I wrote earlier ["Binary tree Traversal"](https://github.com/azl397985856/leetcode/blob/master/thinkings/binary-tree-traversal.md "Traversal of binary trees").

 ### Summary